 - If you have children, they can stay on your family health insurance plan until they turn 26.
 Even if your child is in school, lives away from home or is married, as long as they are under age 26, they can stay covered.

-- Insurance companies can no longer deny you coverage, even if you have a preexisting condition such as diabetes, high-blood pressure or cancer.
+- Insurance companies can no longer deny you coverage, because of a preexisting condition like diabetes, high-blood pressure or cancer.

-- You no longer have to pay some of the out-of-pocket costs for preventive care.
-This includes immunizations, mammograms and other screenings for certain cancers or diabetes.
+- You no longer have to pay out-of-pocket costs for some preventive care services.
+This includes flu shots, mammograms, and other screenings for certain cancers or diabetes.

 - If you have Medicare, it now covers a yearly wellness visit and more preventive care.
-This includes cancer, cholesterol and diabetes screenings, immunizations, diet counseling and more.
+This includes cancer, cholesterol and diabetes screenings, immunizations, and more.

-- If you have Medicare Part D, and reach the coverage gap, you get a discount of more than 50 percent on brand-name drugs and a discount of more than 20 percent on generic prescription drugs.
-How much you’ll pay out of pocket for each drug may vary depending on your Part D plan.
-The discounts will gradually increase until the coverage gap disappears in 2020.
+- If you have Medicare Part D, and reach the coverage gap, you get a discount of more than 55 percent on brand-name drugs and a discount of more than 35 percent on generic prescription drugs while you are in the coverage gap.
+How much you’ll pay out of pocket for each drug may vary, depending on your Part D plan.
+The discounts will continue to grow until the coverage gap disappears in 2020.